sheepish12/Persistence/README.md

 ---

 That's all.
 All values you get from Persistence are deep copied, so if a value is a table and you edit the table from `get`, the actual table won't change.
 The only way to change values is to set them.
 To clarify once again: the only function out of these four that yields is `Persistence.await`.

+If you have a question feel free to use GitHub [Discussions](https://github.com/BenSBk/Persistence/discussions).